 I started out by making the crumbly top first.
-Add the melted butter, flour, brown and white sugar, and cinnamon to a bowl.
+Add the melted butter, flour, brown and white sugars, and cinnamon to a bowl.
 Mix it together and set it aside.

 My Kitchenaid worked perfectly for making the streusel crumbles.
 If you have a few big clumps, you can easily break them up with your fingers.

 To make the muffins, you need to start out with the wet ingredients.